Kenny Agostino: Youth and college hockey

+NHL and AHL

+Agostino made his NHL debut on March 21, 2014, in a 6–5 loss to the Nashville Predators.
+His first goal came on April 4, against goaltender Roberto Luongo in a 2–1 victory over the Florida Panthers.

 On July 2, 2016, Agostino, having left the Flames organization after not being tendered a qualifying offer, signed a one-year, two-way contract as a free agent with the St. Louis Blues.
 Assigned to the Blues' AHL affiliate, the Chicago Wolves, Agostino was named the American Hockey League MVP in the 2016–17 season after posting 24 goals while leading the league with 59 assists and 83 points in 65 games with the Wolves.

 On the first day of the 2017 free agency window on July 1, Agostino signed a one-year, one-way $850,000 deal with the Boston Bruins.

 Unable to break in with the Bruins, Agostino left as a free agent in the off-season to sign a one-year, two-way $700,000 contract with the Montreal Canadiens on July 1, 2018.
 Agostino began the 2018–19 season in the AHL with affiliate, the Laval Rocket.
 On November 7, 2018, Agostino was recalled by the Canadiens after injuries to regulars Joel Armia and Paul Byron.
 At the time, he was the lead scorer of the Rocket, with 4 goals and 10 points.
 He eclipsed his previous stints in the NHL, registering 11 points in 36 games with the Canadiens before he was placed on waivers and later claimed by hometown team, the New Jersey Devils, on February 11, 2019.
 He was claimed by general manager Ray Shero, who originally drafted him while with the Penguins in 2010.

 As the New Jersey Devils did not choose to re-sign Agostino, he left as a free agent and signed with the Toronto Maple Leafs on a two-year, one-way $700,000 contract.
 The deal was officially announced by the team nearly a month after it was initially rumored, on July 24.

-Having played as a journeyman with 6 NHL clubs through 8 professional seasons, Agostino opted to pursue a career abroad, agreeing to a one-year contract as a free agent with Russian club Torpedo Nizhny Novgorod of the KHL on June 1, 2021.
+Having played as a journeyman with 6 NHL clubs through 8 professional seasons, Agostino opted to pursue a career abroad, agreeing to a one-year contract as a free agent with Russian club Torpedo Nizhny Novgorod of Russia's top-tier Kontinental Hockey League (KHL) on June 1, 2021.